IT-Support-L2/Advanced-Password-Generator/README.md

 # Advanced-Password-Generator
 Advanced Password Generator

-- Developed using Python 3.8.5 and tkinter
+- Developed using Python 3.8.5 and tkinter.
-- auto-py-to-exe is the best actual exe compiler https://pypi.org/project/auto-py-to-exe/ , use it to compile the current code.
+- You can esily compile this light code using auto-py-to-exe https://pypi.org/project/auto-py-to-exe/.

 P-GEN generates secure complex passwords composed of uppercase and lowercase letters, digits and punctuations.